teachamantofish/ehelp/input/motors.rst

 Reading motor specs
 ============================

 * N and P numbers: something like “36N30P”.
 The number before the letter N is the quantity of electromagnets in the stator, and the number before P is the quantity of permanent magnets in the motor.
-Lower KV motors have more electromagnets and permanent magnets to increase torque.
+Lower KV motors have more permanent magnets to increase torque.
 * Dimensions:
 * Rated voltage:
 * KV: